 Inverters have taken a prominent role in the modern technological world due to the sudden rise of electric cars and renewable energy technologies.

 Inverters convert DC power to AC power.
 They are also used in Uninterruptible Power Supplies, Control of Electrical Machines and Active Power filtering.
+Lets understand the working of Inverter.

 An alternating current periodically reverses its direction.
 For this reason, the average value of an alternating current over a cycle will be zero (Fig:1).